 Reporting patch test results

 In order to report the results, you need to check in the patch test appointment by clicking the blue button on the appointment card for the patch test.
-If you then go to the appointment card for the original booking, you'll be able to report your results by clicking "Update" on the orange banner.
-Here you'll be given the option to select whether the patch test is positive or negative.

 Please note: A negative patch test means there was no allergic reaction to the treatment.